apneadiving/changeset/README.md

   private

   def planning_updated(event)
-    # trigger worker or any async process
+    # Trigger worker or any async processes.
+    # One event can mean many workers etc, your call.
-    # from here you can use event.payload
+    # From here you can use event.payload
   end
 end
 ```